robertojguerra/orangepi-zero-full-setup/README2.md

 * Press "enter".
 Do not reboot yet.
 Select "Boot environment".
 In "console=serial", replace "serial" with "both".
 This allows the kernel to print on the TV screen during startup.

-* Modify a composite video cable (yellow AV cable) with 2 female "Dupont" connectors.
+* Modify a composite video cable (yellow AV cable) with 2 female "Dupont" connectors and a 50 ohm resistor as shown below

+*insert photo of video cable for orangepi zero*

 * Connect them to the pins "GND" and "TVOUT" in the OrangePi Zero.
 Connect the AV connector to the TV, and turn the TV on.